OneCrazyCoder/MMOGamepadOverlay/README.md

     = 50%, 0, 25%, H

 *NOTE: The offset value is unaffected by the size of the target screen/window, but will instead be multiplied by the global  [System] property ``UIScale=`` (which itself can be automatically set for some games by use of ``UIScaleRegKey=``).
 Some size-related properties that only have a single value, such as BorderSize, TitleHeight, and FontSize, are also multiplied by UIScale!*

+### UI Layout Editor

+Setting positions of hotspots (and other things like HUD elements and copy icon regions) can be a pain without being able to visually see where they will end up compared to the game screen.
+To help with this, use the UI Layout Editor, which can be accessed from the Edit menu of the main app window, or by adding a ``=Edit UI Layout`` command to a button or menu in your profile somewhere.

+This option will bring up a dialog listing all the components found in your profile that can be repositioned.
+Select one and click the Reposition button.
+You can then see a visual indicator of the position in question overlayed over the game (and any HUD elements from this app), to see how they line up.
+A pop-up dialog will also appear showing the actual values from the .ini file.
+You can use the buttons and edit fields in that dialog to move the item, or just drag it around directly on the screen with a mouse.
+The game and app will continue running while you are doing this, to allow checking the position against different in-game menus and such.
+Simply click OK in the dialog box when done positioning the item to save the change to your profile .ini file automatically.

+Note that you can not add or remove hotspots or anything else with this editor, only change positions (and size and alignment in some cases).
+You will need to edit the .ini file manually to add or remove anything.

 ## Controls Layers